Kshat111/HotelOfferOrchestrator/DesignDocument.md

 prices) and some unique-per-supplier hotels.
 Support a `?simulateDown=true` query flag or an env-var toggle for Postman's "supplier down" test case.

+Supply an outage-simulation mechanism at two levels: a per-request `?simulateDown=true` query param on either mock endpoint (forces that single call to return a `5xx`, no restart needed), and a `SIMULATE_SUPPLIER_DOWN` environment variable (`none` | `a` | `b`) read by the mock endpoints at the server level, so the *whole* stack — including the Temporal workflow's own calls to these endpoints — treats a supplier as down until the containers are restarted without it.
+Only the env-var form produces genuine end-to-end degradation through `/api/hotels` and `/health`; the query-param form is scoped to whichever single request sets it.
+This variable exists purely to support integration tests and Postman demos and should never be set in a production deployment.

 ---

 ## 5. Data Model & Redis Schema